How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Instead, within 30 days, send HMRC a substantive response covering at least: the business context of your R&D work, a list of the qualifying projects, the names of the staff involved, and a timeline of work.
 Do not send everything you have.
 Send a structured, indexed bundle with a covering letter from your adviser.

-After you respond, HMRC typically needs 30+ days to review your first submission and identify what else they need.
-That brings us to months 2-3 of the enquiry.
+After you respond, HMRC typically needs 4-8 weeks to review your first submission and identify what else they need.
+That brings us to roughly month 2-3 of the enquiry.

 Stage 2: Information Gathering (Months 3-12)

 This stage typically includes one or two rounds of information requests.
 HMRC sends one, you respond.
 HMRC sends a follow-up with clarification questions.
-This back-and-forth usually takes 3-12 months total.
+For a routine enquiry, this back-and-forth completes within a few months.
+More complex claims with multiple projects, subcontractors, or overseas costs will generate more rounds of questions and extend this stage.

 The speed of your responses matters.
-If you take 30 days to answer every question, the enquiry stretches.
-If you ask for extensions, the enquiry stretches further.
+If you take the full 28 days to answer every question, the enquiry stretches.
+If your adviser batches responses and sends them promptly, you save time.

 If HMRC is satisfied, they issue a closure notice.
-You retain the relief.
-This happens at the fast end of a typical enquiry (3-12 months total).
+You keep the relief.
+For straightforward claims with good documentation, this can happen within 6-12 months of the enquiry opening.

 A closure notice under Schedule 18, Finance Act 1998 ends the enquiry.
 HMRC either: